 FENDER VERSUS HIWATT TONES - Below is a clip illustrating the difference between the Fender Twin style amp tone and the Hiwatt style amp tone.
-The clip alternates between a Reeves Custom 50 (Hiwatt clone) with Vintage Purple (Fane style) speakers and a Fender Twin Reverb.
+The clip alternates between a Reeves Custom 50 (Hiwatt clone) with Vintage Purple (Fane style) speakers and a Fender Twin Reverb with Jensen C12 speakers.
 Boss CS-2 compressor, 1973 Ram's Head Big Muff, Boss CE-2 Chorus, slight delay (480ms) from a TC Nova.
 Fender Strat with Seymour Duncan SSL-5 bridge pickup.

 CLEAN FENDER AND REEVES TONES - Here are just the clean amp tones.
 Strat with CS69 neck and middle pickups, and Seymour Duncan SSL-5 bridge pickup.
 Clips start with the neck pickup, then the bridge/middle position comes in at around 40 seconds.
 Blues melody at the end is the neck pickup.

 Here are my Fender Twin Reverb 100w amp settings.
 I use in input #2 (low gain) on the reverb side, but barely any reverb.
 Bright switch off.